-- 1. Circle the excavator to check for anomalies, inform the coworkers of the imminent task, and tell the signalman/flagman to stand by. - Enter the cabin the way depicted.
-Sit in the driver's seat, checking that there are no obstructions on the dashboard or around the joysticks.
-If you see any signs indicating the excavator is out of order, exit the cab. - 3.
-Fasten the seat belt and buckle up.
+- 1. Circle around the excavator, checking for any anomalies, informing the coworkers of the imminent task, and telling the signalman/flagman to standby. - 2.
+Enter the cab in the way as depicted.
+Sit on the driver's seat, checking that there's no obstructions on the dashboard or around the joysticks.
+If you see any signs indicating the excavator is out of order, exit the cab.

+3. Fasten the seat belt and buckle up.
 Check all control rods/joysticks are in neutral position.
-If not, reset them to neutral. - Locate the red power switch on your left near the seat.
-Turn while pulling the switch in the direction indicated by the label around it.
+If not, reset them to neutral.